davidjbradshaw/iframe-resizer/README.md

 ##IFrame Object Methods

-Once the iFrame has been initialized, an `iframeResizer` object is bound to it.
+Once the iFrame has been initialized, an `iFrameResizer` object is bound to it.
 This has the following methods available.

 ### close()